 No matter what your place in the organization, it’s good be boardroom ready.
 That means ready to hold your own in a conversation with senior leaders in your company and elsewhere.

-Talking to board members, or C-suiters can be intimidating simply because you don’t know them.
-Yes they are high up the food chain, but my experience is that board members are more friendly than one assumes.
+Talking to board members, or C-suiters, can be intimidating simply because you don’t know them.
+Yes, they are high up the food chain, but my experience is that board members are more friendly than you might think.
 People at this altitude usually have outstanding conversation skills.

 The Best Conversation Starter Ever

 Whether you’re chatting with the president or the custodian, the best conversation starter ever is….“Hi, how are you?”

 Easy peasy.
 Once you get past the basic level of connection, you can continue with personal conversation, or take a business direction.

 Make your conversations with senior leaders more meaningful with these questions that can apply to almost anyone’s work:

 - Would you like to know about my team’s latest project/breakthrough/challenge?
 (Then tell them that story.)

 - What are you excited about these days?